 "We are built on consistency," Tom says of his staff and prior teams.

-“Your team is never stagnant, and if your team is stagnant, your restaurant’s probably stagnant," Tom explains, "and guests don’t want a stagnant experience most of the time.
+"Your team should never be stagnant.
+If your team becomes stagnant, your restaurant’s probably becoming stagnant," Tom shares.
+"And guests don’t want stagnant experiences.
 They want consistent experiences."

 Let's break that down: